7 Best Remote Vacation Home Monitoring Systems

 Monitoring vacation home with the Temp Stick

-There are many types of smart home sensors out there, but not every sensor will work for your situation.
+There are many types of smart home sensors out there, but not every sensor will work for your property.
 For example, a flood sensor won’t do you much good in the mountains, but a temperature monitor will be useful in the colder months to monitor your pipes.

-In most cases, these sensors will connect to the internet, so you’ll have to make sure you have WiFi connectivity.
+In most cases, these sensors will connect to the internet, so you’ll have to ensure you have WiFi connectivity.
 Some sensors may also have cellular connectivity options, but they’re much less common and more expensive due to the monthly cellular subscription fees.
 While most allow you to monitor the sensor through a companion app or website, some may also have compatibility with third-party services like IFTTT.

-IFTTT allows you to use data from one smart sensor to “trigger” (control) another.
+Like a Smart Home, it allows you to use data from one smart sensor to “trigger” (control) another.
 For example, if you have a home weather station, you’d be able to control your sprinkler system, shutting it off automatically when enough rain has fallen.
 With either the sensors’ app or IFTTT, you can receive alerts when readings reach a specific threshold, or an event—like rain in the example above—causes your IFTTT settings to trigger.

 Among the most common home monitoring sensors available are ones for temperature and humidity, the presence of water (leak and flood sensors), motion, and contact (open/close) sensors.
 Other sensors can alert you when your property loses power.
 Cameras can help you monitor what’s going on at your property.
 These cameras typically include motion-sensing capabilities, automatically alerting you to motion in its field of view while recording a video of the event.

-Below we’ve listed a few possible things you’d want to monitor in your vacation home:
+Here are a few possible things you’d want to monitor in your vacation home:

 • Door and window contact sensors can help you better secure your property and be alerted to potential break-ins as they’re occurring.